galaxyproject/jxtx/content/news/2025-3-6-bg-awardees.md

 <h3>William DeGroat</h3>
 <h4>Rutgers, The State University of New Jersey</h4>

-William DeGroat is an undergraduate student at Rutgers, The State University of New Jersey, and a member of Dr. Anat Kreimer’s laboratory at the Center for Advanced Biotechnology and Medicine.
+William is an undergraduate student at Rutgers, The State University of New Jersey, and a member of Dr. Anat Kreimer's laboratory at the Center for Advanced Biotechnology and Medicine.
 His research focuses on the development of computational methods to understand cell type-specific networks of cis-regulatory interactions and their perturbations.
 William has presented his findings at Cold Spring Harbor Laboratory and the American Society of Human Genetics.
 He has published open-source software in Genome Biology and Bioinformatics.
 William is planning to pursue a Ph.D. in computational biology and genetics.

 </AwardeeContent>
 <Image alt={"William"} image={props.images[6]}></Image>